top of page

 What are the best and worst fruits for blood sugar?

-It's all about helping to keep your blood sugar in balance for good health.
 If you haven't read yet my article about the importance of blood sugar balance, you can find it here.

 Which fruits raise the blood sugar the most and which fruits the least?